 What to do if there is a case of Benzodiazepines overdose?

-If you see someone taking benzos and is showing signs of overdose, don’t wait to call for help.
+If someone taking benzos is showing signs of overdose, don’t wait to call for help.
 Call right away because every minute counts to save that person’s life.
-You can save them from a life-threatening coma and death.
-If you are the one calling 911, be sure you provide correct information and detail of the affected person.
-As a result, the details the 911 teams will ask you are:
+A person can be saved from a life-threatening coma and death.
+When calling 911, be sure to provide correct information and detail of the affected person.
+As a result, the details the 911 teams may ask are:

 - Age and weight of the person